Safe motor arming system

 - The first mix ('MAX') sets the motor to motor off.
 This mix is always active.
 The weight of −100% ensures that the ESC receives a low PWM value, which is the convention for 'motor off'.

-- The second mix ('Thr') passes control of the motor to the throttle stick, but only when L3 is true (motor armed).
-The 'multiplex' option is set to 'replace', so that when active it overrides the first mix.
+- The second mix ('Thr') passes control of the motor to the throttle stick.
+This mix is only active when the motor is armed (L3 is true).
+Note that the 'Multiplex' option is set to 'Replace', so that when active it overrides (instead of being added) to the first mix.

 Notes: